AliGalal2005/xTextHandler/README.md

 2. Open Xcode and select text
 3. Open `Editor` menu to find extensions
 4. You can set a shortcut (`Key-Binding`) for each extension
+5. If you got nothing after installed, it must be a bug of XcodeKit, you can try build this project

 # Build
 0. Install `Xcode 8`